GPUOpen-Archive/Anvil/README.md

    - Pipeline layout manager:              caches all created pipeline layouts to avoid instantiating duplicate layout instances.

 * Miscellaneous functionality:
+   - Debug markers:                        names and tags can be optionally assigned to any of the created objects.
+If VK_EXT_debug_marker is enabled, these will be automatically patched through to layers that implement the extension on the running platform.
    - Format info reflection:               provides information about format properties.
    - GLSL -> SPIR-V conversion:            provides glslang-based GLSL->SPIR-V conversion.
 The conversion is performed in run-time.
 Disassembly can also be retrieved, if needed.
    - IO:                                   provides a number of functions to simplify directory- and file-related operations.